Senas23/DeployingAppService/README.md

 # DeployingAppService
-A writeup of how to overcome some of the challenges of deploying and provisioning Microsoft App Services by Michael Braun
+A writeup of how to overcome some of the challenges of automating the deployment and provisioning Microsoft App Services. by Michael Braun

 ## The Challenge